CUH Logo

 Why do I need pleurodesis?

-The doctor has suggested pleurodesis as you have had a collection of fluid or air in your pleural space, and we believe it is likely to recur in the future if nothing is done to seal up the area where it has collected.
+The doctor has suggested pleurodesis because you have a collection of fluid or air in your pleural space, and we believe it is likely to recur in the future if nothing is done to seal the area where it has collected.
 Pleurodesis will prevent this from happening.

 Do I have to have it done?